 - Crystal Kazmierski (Anaheim)

-With a background in commercial art, Crystal Kazmierski advises the Wings yearbook at Arrowhead Christian Academy in Redlands, California, and teaches design and photography at journalism workshops and conventions across the country.
+With a background in commercial art, Crystal Kazmierski is the former adviser of the Wings yearbook at Arrowhead Christian Academy in Redlands, California, and teaches design and photography at journalism workshops and conventions across the country.
 In 2000, Crystal was selected the National Yearbook Adviser of the Year by the JEA.
 She was also awarded a Gold Key award in 2002 by the CSPA and a Pioneer Award in 2007 by the NSPA.
-Under Crystal’s guidance, Wings has received multiple CSPA Gold Crown and NSPA Pacemaker awards; including winning a Yearbook Pacemaker 18 times in the last 19 years.
+Under Crystal’s guidance, Wings received multiple CSPA Gold Crown and NSPA Pacemaker awards; including winning a Yearbook Pacemaker 18 times in 19 years.

 - Leland Mallett (Kansas City, Nashville)

 Leland Mallett, CJE, is the newspaper and yearbook adviser at Legacy High School in Mansfield, Texas.
 Legacy’s publications have won CSPA Crowns and NSPA Pacemakers in the short time the school has been open.
 In 2015, Mallett won Texas Journalism Adviser of the Year.
 He has also won the Edith Fox King Award, TAJE Trailblazer, Dow Jones News Fund Special Recognition Adviser and been named both a Distinguished and Special Recognition Adviser.
 This is year 18 of advising for Mallett and he continues to love the art of telling stories.
 But really, he’s most proud to tell stories about his three kids – of whom he’ll proudly provide a plethora of photos for you.

 Susan Massy is the yearbook adviser at Shawnee Mission Northwest High School in Shawnee, Kansas, where her Lair yearbook staffs have been demonstrating excellence in writing and design for the past two decades.
 The Lair recently won its 18th Pacemaker award from the NSPA under Massy’s guidance.
 In 1999, Massy was chosen the National Yearbook Adviser of the Year by JEA.
 In 2013, Massy was inducted into the Kansas Scholastic Press Association Hall of Fame.